Do I Have to Give a Statement to the Insurance Adjuster?

 Once again, the goal is for you to give a truthful, complete and accurate statement.
 And we believe the only way you can do that is if you take a little time after the wreck and get prepared by an experienced professional.

-At the Law Offices of John Day, that's exactly the way that we help clients.
+At The Law Offices of John Day, P.C. that's exactly the way that we help clients.